garrett-belew/dice-game/README.md

 # dice-game
-A simple dice rolling game to get two random integers
+A simple dice interactive terminal game to simulate rolling two dice.

+## Features
+- Roll two dice
+- continuous loop until given a no command
+- displays the results of the rolls